 - Choose an easily memorable name

 - Check if social media handler available for your domain name

 If you need some idea on a domain name, the following tools will help you.

 After finalizing the domain name, you can register with a domain registrar.
 There are many and famous ones are:

 It depends on product nature but does some research on what technologies you want your product to be built on.

 There are many robust frameworks available like PHP, NodeJS, CMS, etc. so you should be focusing on what you want to achieve with the product and what framework has to offer.

-You will find some open source software, and sometimes it’s challenging situation to choose among themselves.
-Some of the point to keep in mind while choosing tech stack.
+You will find some open-source software, and sometimes it’s a challenging situation to choose among themselves.
+Some of the points to keep in mind while choosing a tech stack.